Skip to content

 A few extra nuanced tips and tricks for a perfect, never-needs-to-be-adjusted fit:

-• Standing while tying the laces will reduce slack and help tie the Pocket Cleats on more tightly
+• Standing while tying the laces will reduce slack and help tie the ice cleats on more tightly.

-• Side stability brackets on the side need to be pinching the indentation of the shoe between the toe box and heel
+• Side stability brackets on the side need to pinch the indentation of the shoe between the toe box and heel.

 • Don’t make the front strap too long, and whenever in doubt, shorten the strap.
 Consider removing a cleat if your shoe size is smaller than Women’s 9 or Men’s 7.